w3f/General-Grants-Program/grants/speculative/club_chat.md

 ### Ecosystem Fit
 Are there any other projects similar to yours?
 If so, how is your project different?
+There are many project in the space of decentralized communication, such as status, topnetwork, yeecall.
+While most projects are building the infrastructure from ground and replying on communities to provide different kinds of communication related application, we are going to build decentralized messaging app for end user and api for developer in cryto world by integrating many technologies in different blockchain. we want to serve the whole blockchain world.

 ## Team :busts_in_silhouette: